tyler-vs/gwg-2018-fewd-scholarship/11-js-datatypes-and-variables/notes.md

-# 11 JavaScript Datatypes and Variables
+# Lesson 11 JavaScript Datatypes and Variables

+**Pro-tip** Use the JS console in Chrome to test some of the examples from the lesson.

 ## Intro to Data Types